Airalo/airalo-woocommerce/readme.txt

 - **Configure Product Sync Options**: Set up synchronization preferences to control how Airalo eSIM packages are imported and displayed in your WooCommerce store.
 - **Automatic Order Handling**: The plugin will automatically handle order submissions to our Partner REST API endpoint when an order is marked as paid.

+== My eSIMs Page ==
+- We’ve introduced the **My eSIMs page**, which provides an overview of eSIMs purchased by your customers if they are registered in your shop.
+- Your users can now access their eSIMs, view installation instructions along with the QR code and all relevant details (including direct installation when accessing from iOS 17+), and monitor their eSIM data usage at any time.

+To implement the **My eSIMs page**, you need to **create a new page in WordPress and insert the provided shortcode [airalo_woocommerce_my_esim]**.
+The plugin takes care of the rest.
+Once you have saved and published your new page, you can add it to your menu to make it visible to your customers.
+This page can also be referenced in your WooCommerce email templates.

 == 3rd party services ==
 - Airalo PHP SDK: https://packagist.org/packages/airalo/sdk, https://github.com/Airalo/airalo-php-sdk; SDK built on top of Airalo's REST API
 - Airalo Sandbox/Production REST API: sandbox.airalo.com and partner.airalo.com; used for QR code image dummy placeholders